emmirays/emmirays/README.md

 Front-End Developer and UI Designer
 ----------------------------------------

-I am a creative and logical front-end developer and product designer with 2 years+ of experience creating highly usable websites and user interfaces (UI) with the best user experience (UX) and flow.
+As a seasoned Front-End Developer and UI/UX Designer with over 2 years of experience, I possess a unique combination of creativity and logic that enables me to create highly usable websites and user interfaces (UI) with exceptional user experience (UX) and flow.
+My expertise in problem-solving and ability to meet deadlines consistently have been demonstrated throughout my career.
+I am passionate about identifying opportunities for brands and organizations to differentiate themselves by designing and building user-centric products.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [emmanueloyiboke@gmail.com](mailto:emmanueloyiboke@gmail.com)